AMSAT-NA/PacSatFSKBoard/NOTES.md

 * The board 2 resistor has not been added, but should be at some point.

+* Added a 1nF capacitor between L35 and the RF PA so it's not DC grounded.

+* The board usually goes into a reset loop when cold.
+It started doing this after I put too much voltage in.
+This is probably a power issue someplace.
+Fixing the PA power controller did seem to help.
+To get it out, you have to let the board warm up a little then bring the voltage down and back up until it works.

 # TODO

+The power input pins are a little inconvenient, it would have been better if I had used a standard 2-pin connector instead of two separate pins.
+I guess you could also just use the pins on the PC104 connector, too.

 The PA input has a direct RF connection to ground.
 The spec sheet says it needs DC blocking.
 The other L network that works uses a 37pF capacitor and an 18nH inductor, but that doesn't perform nearly as well as the two inductors.
 So add a 1nF or so capacitor to block DC.
+Adding the capacitor on board 6 between L35 and the PA was almost impossible.
+For the other rework, break the line between L35 and C112 and put the capacitor there, that should be much easier

 The Iref input to the PA has the resistor and inductor swapped from what's in the datasheet, and there is also a .1uF capacitor from